PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/move-limitations/classic-model-move-limitations.md

    }
    ```

-     Doğrulama işleminin yanıtı aşağıdaki biçimdedir:
+     Doğrulama işleminde yanıta aşağıdaki biçimdedir:

    ```json
    {